Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 They all fried.

-I still don't know the extent of the dam, but it may have to be rewired some of this stuff.
+It may have to be rewired some of this stuff.

-Because I wouldn't have known it, because the alarm systems were fried at the uh at the same time.
+I'm just lucky neither of these places actually started scorching into flames because I wouldn't have known it because the alarm systems were fried at the same time.

-At any rate, we have another iPhone winner to an and I got an email from a guy, Rush, you need a have you played with your iPhone?
+At any rate, we have another iPhone winner doing, and I got an email from a guy.

-Have you have you have you learned about it?
+Have you learned about it?

 Yes, of course I have.

-It's a it's a great little toy.
+It's a great little toy.

-Great well, it's more than a toy, but great little thing.
+Well, it's more than a toy, but great little thing.

-The question was can I play your podcast?
+The question was, can I play your podcast?

 Yes, it's an iPod.

-Uh but it does so much more than that.
+But it does so much more than that.

-But as an iPod, it stores pictures and music on it and videos if you want, and podcasts.
+But as an iPod, it stores pictures and music on it and videos if you want and podcasts.

-Uh so he gets his iPhone.
+So he gets his iPhone.

-So that that's about it's close to fifteen hundred dollars.
+So that's about, it's close to $1,500.

 And it's easy to be registered to win one of these things, and it doesn't cost you anything.

-We have the we have a flash email that we send out about an hour after every program called Rush in a Hurry, bullet points, little paragraphs of practically everything that happened on the program subject-wise.
+We have a flash email that we send out about an hour after every program called Rush in a Hurry.

 Some of them have hyperlinks so that you can listen to portions of monologues and so forth.

-It's just a heads-up little summary of what was on the program and give you an idea of what the full-fledged updated website will look like when that happens about 6 p.m.
-Eastern time.
+It's just a heads-up little summary of what was on the program and give you an idea of what the full-fledged, updated website will look like when that happens about 6 p.m.
+Eastern Time.

-And a rush in a hurry thing, all you have to do is enter your email address and bam okay, you're registered, and if you registered months ago, you're still registered for the contest.
+And a Rush in a Hurry thing, all you have to do is enter your email address and bamo, you're registered.

 You don't have to register again today.

-Uh but it's a great little thing.
+But it's a great little thing.

-If you miss the program on a daily basis or now and then, uh this thing will be sent whatever email address you give it, give us, and you'll find out what was on the program.
+If you miss the program on a daily basis or now and then, this thing will be sent whatever email address you give it, give us, and you'll find out what was on the program.

-When that happens, when you find out what was on the program, you will be so disappointed, you'll be so regretful that you missed it, that you'll want to see the entire website when you get home, and you'll want a podcast of the program.
+You'll be so regretful that you missed it, that you'll want to see the entire website when you get home, and you'll want a podcast of the program.

 I'll tell you why I like this.

-And I like new and innovative things, and this this is that.
+And this is that.

-Uh I'm I'm not a techno geek that's going to try to examine every little problem with it.
+I'm not a techno geek that's going to try to examine every little problem with it.

 To me, it's fascinating.